Image System

 Quality Check

-Is an image type recognizable (Match & Motion / Tennis Life / Product & Detail)?
+Is an image type recognizable (Match & Motion / Tennis Life / Product & Detail / Shop & Fit)?

 → Not a brand image